 Additionally, BidSwitch is already working proactively with MediaMath, The Trade Desk, and other major DSP partners to block non-compliant traffic from the SSPs they are connected to via the BidSwitch infrastructure.

-Barry Adams, VP of Commercial Development at BidSwitch stated that: “BidSwitch wholly supports the Ads.txt initiative and its effort to bring additional transparency and quality control to the programmatic ecosystem.
-As a neutral infrastructure layer that helps connect much of the industry, BidSwitch is in a unique and influential position to help push the adoption of this initiative forward.“
+“BidSwitch wholly supports the Ads.txt initiative and its effort to bring additional transparency and quality control to the programmatic ecosystem.
+As a neutral infrastructure layer that helps connect much of the industry, BidSwitch is in a unique and influential position to help push the adoption of this initiative forward.“ – said Barry Adams, VP of Commercial Development at BidSwitch.